Render Studio Examples and Resources

 -

-In the Scene graph, click the arrow to the left of the box part to reveal all box part faces (Part 1 in the image below):
+Deselect the railing part in the Scene list (or press the spacebar).
+Click the arrow to the left of the box part to reveal all box part faces (Part 1 in the image below):

 -

 Select all sides except the one that is parallel and touching the railing.
-Filter the Appearance library for Add cut-outs, right-click on the thumbnail and select Assign from the context menu (shown in the first image below).
-This makes all sides have a gray appearance, except the side attached to the railing (shown in the second image below):
+In the Appearances library, search for Transparent, right-click on its thumbnail and select Assign from the context menu (shown in the first image below).
+This applies the Appearance to all selected sides (shown in the second image below):

 -

-In the Scene graph, deselect all sides and select only the side that is touching the railing.
-Filter the Appearance library for the Mesh - base plastic - black appearance.
+In the Scene list, deselect all sides and select only the side that is touching the railing.
+In the Appearances library, search for the Black base plastic Appearance.
 Right-click on the thumbnail and select Assign from the context menu:

 -